Continual Semantic Segmentation via Repulsion-Attraction of Sparse and Disentangled Latent Representations: Design Choices

-Although we believe that normalizing the features with a class-conditioned guidance is reasonable (sometimes, features of few particular classes may just be on average more active than features of other classes), we can think of getting rid of it and normalizing with other strategies, \eg, with respect to: \begin{itemize} \item the maximum value for each feature (\textit{norm max}); \item the overall maximum value (\textit{norm max overall}); \item the \textit{L2} norm of each feature (\textit{norm L2}). \end{itemize} In such cases, Eq.
+{\rev First, we observe that the normalization with respect to the class-wise maximum value is an important step of the algorithm, as it gives the same importance to each class.
+We believe that such normalization is fair (sometimes, features of few particular classes may just be on average more active than features of other classes); however, we can think of getting rid of it and normalizing with other strategies, \eg, with respect to:} \begin{itemize} \item the maximum value for each feature (\textit{norm max}); \item the overall maximum value (\textit{norm max overall}); \item the \textit{L2} norm of each feature (\textit{norm L2}). \end{itemize} In such cases, Eq.
 (8) would become respectively:

 Furthermore, in principle any stretching function could be applied in spite of the sum of exponentials over the linear sum.
 For instance, the sum of squares (\textit{power 2}) or sum of the cubic powers (\textit{power 3}) could be used as stretching functions: \ie, formulating Eq.
 (9) respectively as: